josmarqu/Arch-Linux-Gnome-Installation-Guide/README.md

   - 3. activate the aur third party

-  - 4. comeback to the option ooints and click refresh data base
+  - 4. comeback to the option points and click refresh data base
 ```
 ### 5. Installing apps